 Creditable coverage refers to health insurance or prescription drug benefits that meet Medicare’s minimum qualifications necessary to avoid a penalty.

-Creditable coverage can be provided by individual or group health plans, as well as student health plans.
-There are also a number of government-sponsored and government-provided plans.
-Creditable coverage can be used to determine if policyholders must pay a Medicare penalty for late enrollment, or in certain cases, coverage and costs related to pre-existing conditions.
+Individual or group health plans and student health plans can provide creditable coverage.
+There are also several government-sponsored and government-provided plans.
+Creditable coverage can be used to determine if policyholders must pay a Medicare penalty for late enrollment or, in certain cases, coverage and costs related to pre-existing conditions.

-Prescription drug coverage (for example, from an employer or union) that’s expected to pay, on average, at least as much as Medicare’s standard prescription drug coverage.
-People who have this kind of coverage when they become eligible for Medicare can generally keep that coverage without paying a penalty if they decide to enroll in Medicare prescription drug coverage later.
+Prescription drug coverage (for example, from an employer or union) that is expected to pay, on average, at least as much as Medicare’s standard prescription drug coverage.
+People with this kind of coverage when they become eligible for Medicare can generally keep that coverage without paying a penalty if they decide to enroll in Medicare prescription drug coverage later.